-- 2.5 Table 1 shows the Council's published HDT results for the years 2019-2022.
+- 2.4 Table 1 shows the Council's published HDT results for the years 2020-2023.
 Delivery is below the 75% threshold and so Redbridge is subject to the presumption in favour of sustainable development when determining planning applications.
 This means the strategic housing policies in the Redbridge Local Plan 2015-2030 are now "out of date" and in effect superseded.
-The "tilted balance" applies, which means new housing development should be allowed, unless the adverse impacts of the development would significantly and demonstrably outweigh the benefits. - 2.6 NPPF Paragraphs 11 to 14 state when and how the presumption in favour of sustainable development is used for granting planning applications unless:
+The "tilted balance" applies, which means new housing development should be allowed, unless the adverse impacts of the development would significantly and demonstrably outweigh the benefits. - 2.5 NPPF Paragraphs 11 to 14 state when and how the presumption in favour of sustainable development is used for granting planning applications unless:

-"The application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole."
+"The application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole, having particular regard to key policies for directing development to sustainable locations, making effective use of land, securing well-designed places and providing affordable homes, individually or in combination."

-2.7 In practice, the above quote from the NPPF means it will be difficult to use Redbridge Local Plan 2015-2030 policies to refuse a development unless it was particularly harmful.
+2.6 In practice, the above quote from the NPPF means it will be difficult to use Redbridge Local Plan 2015-2030 policies to refuse a development unless it was particularly harmful.
 It will be more difficult to refuse a development that fails to provide supporting infrastructure; and it will also be more likely that developments are allowed at appeal and costs are awarded against the Council.